To make your October a bit more thrilling, we’ve curated a list of the most haunted places in Nottinghamshire.

 Bell Inn | Visit Nottinghamshire

-The Bell Inn, one of Nottingham’s oldest pubs, is another piece to the puzzle of the network of caves you can explore on a Cave Trail.
+Another of Nottingham's oldest pubs, The Bell Inn, is also connected to the network of caves beneath the city.
 The cellars of the ancient pub date back to the 12th century and are believed to have been carved by the Carmelite Friars from the natural sandstone.
 With wells that go down at least 53 feet, these caves once helped people to obtain natural spring waters – later used for the on-site brewing of beer.

 Over the years the building and its caves have been used as a secular alehouse, and as an attempted bomb shelter during World War II by the Ministry of Defence.
-Of course, it wouldn’t be a proper pub if there were no stories to be shared and tales to be told over a drink.
+Of course, it wouldn’t be a proper pub if there were no stories to be shared - and there are plenty of tales to be told over a drink here.

 10. St Mary’s Church